Charles I of England: Trial

 Charles was moved to Hurst Castle at the end of 1648, and thereafter to Windsor Castle.
-In January 1649, the Rump House of Commons indicted him for treason; the House of Lords rejected the charge.
+In January 1649, the Rump Parliament House of Commons indicted him for treason; however, the House of Lords rejected the charge.
 The idea of trying a king was novel.
 The Chief Justices of the three common law courts of England—Henry Rolle, Oliver St John and John Wilde—all opposed the indictment as unlawful.

 The Rump Commons declared itself capable of legislating alone, passed a bill creating a separate court for Charles's trial, and declared the bill an act without the need for royal assent.
 The High Court of Justice established by the Act consisted of 135 commissioners, but many either refused to serve or chose to stay away.
 Only 68 (all firm Parliamentarians) attended Charles's trial on charges of high treason and "other high crimes" that began on 20 January 1649 in Westminster Hall.
 John Bradshaw acted as President of the Court, and the prosecution was led by Solicitor General John Cook.

 Charles was accused of treason against England by using his power to pursue his personal interest rather than the good of the country.
-The charge stated that he, "for accomplishment of such his designs, and for the protecting of himself and his adherents in his and their wicked practices, to the same ends hath traitorously and maliciously levied war against the present Parliament, and the people therein represented", and that the "wicked designs, wars, and evil practices of him, the said Charles Stuart, have been, and are carried on for the advancement and upholding of a personal interest of will, power, and pretended prerogative to himself and his family, against the public interest, common right, liberty, justice, and peace of the people of this nation."
+The charge stated that he was devising "a wicked design to erect and uphold in himself an unlimited and tyrannical power to rule according to his will, and to overthrow the rights and liberties of the people".
+In carrying this out he had "traitorously and maliciously levied war against the present Parliament, and the people therein represented", and that the "wicked designs, wars, and evil practices of him, the said Charles Stuart, have been, and are carried on for the advancement and upholding of a personal interest of will, power, and pretended prerogative to himself and his family, against the public interest, common right, liberty, justice, and peace of the people of this nation."

 Presaging the modern concept of command responsibility, the indictment held him "guilty of all the treasons, murders, rapines, burnings, spoils, desolations, damages and mischiefs to this nation, acted and committed in the said wars, or occasioned thereby."
 An estimated 300,000 people, or 6% of the population, died during the war.